robcarver17/pysystemtrade/docs/backtesting.md

 new_config=system.config
 ```

-Under the hood this is effectively getting a configuration from a YAML file - [this one](/systems/provided/futures_chapter15/futuresconfig.yaml).
+Under the hood this is effectively getting a configuration from [`/systems/provided/futures_chapter15/futuresconfig.yaml`](/systems/provided/futures_chapter15/futuresconfig.yaml).

 Configs created in this way will include all [the defaults populated](#how-the-defaults-and-private-configuration-work).